Erickramirez/CarND-Vehicle-Detection/README.md

 * Append binned color features, as well as histograms of color, to the HOG feature vector.
 All this has been normalized.
 * Randomize a selection for training and testing sets.
 * Apply classifier Linear SVM classifier with training and testing sets.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles
 * Create vehicule detection based on the heat map.